Andygrond/hugonette/README.md

 ## To be continued...

-Hugonette is tested and ready to production.
-The framework is light and provides all basic needs to build great apps.
 I will continue writing this tutorial.
-But if you don't have time to wait, examine the code to see all the possibilities.
+But if you don't have time to wait, please look at the code to see all possibilities.